usnistgov/800-63-3/sp800-63a/sec5_proofing.md

-- The CSP SHOULD perform KBV by verifying knowledge of recent transactional history that the CSP is a participant to.
-The CSP SHALL ensure transaction information meets the minimum entropy for a Memorized Secret.
-For example, verification of amount and confirmation number of a micro-deposit to a claimed and valid bank account.
-The CSP MAY perform KBV by asking questions of the claimed identity to demonstrate they are the owner of the claimed information.
+- The CSP SHOULD perform KBV by verifying knowledge of recent transactional history that the CSP is a participant in.
+The CSP SHALL ensure that transaction information has at least 20 bits of entropy.
+For example, to reach minimum entropy requirements, the CSP could ask the applicant for verification of the amount and confirmation number of a micro-deposit to a valid bank account.
+The CSP MAY perform KBV by asking the applicant questions to demonstrate they are the owner of the claimed information.
 However, the following requirements apply:

 	- The CSP SHALL require a minimum of four (4) KBV questions each requiring a correct answer to successfully complete the KBV step.